offujimori/financial_developments/Python/README.txt

-Developments for Financial Markets in Python
+Developments for Financial Markets in Python - All API keys are deprecated